Are you trying to figure out how to do laundry fast? Read this article for your complete guide to an easy and stress free laundry day.

 Maybe try using a new brand, switching over to pods, or going with something organic.
 You could try something like EarthBits’ Soap Nuts, an all-natural soap that grows on trees.
 It’s effective and eco-friendly.

 You should never go for the cheapest laundry detergent.
 It may be tempting but fight that temptation.
 The more you spend on laundry detergent and chemicals, the better your wash is going to be.
+Visit Laundry Detergent Sheets review if you are unsure on what type of detergent you’re going to use.

 Whatever you choose, make sure it can get the job done in one wash.
 One laundry day can easily become two if you’re using sub-par laundry chemicals.